Accelerant Detection Canine Program

 - With the use of the ATF-certified accelerant detection canine, evidence collection time has been significantly reduced.

-For more information about ATF-certified accelerant detection canines, visit the Arson & Explosives Canine section of the ATF website.
+To learn more about ATF-certified accelerant detection canines, read the Explosive and Accelerant Detection Canines fact sheet on the ATF website.

 Office of the Fire Marshal